SizeMeCom/sizeme-for-woocommerce/readme.txt

 4. Visualize the fit using the SizeMe Sizing Bar™ and easy-to-understand illustrations

 == Changelog ==

+= 2.0.7 =
+* Fixed javascript bug when no product variation was present

 = 2.0.6 =
 * Switch to dynamic loading of integration code for performance improvement